OctopusDeploy/docs/docs/patterns/clustered-listening-tentacles.md

 This guide assumes you already have the following setup:

-- An Active Directory Domain and a local DNS server.
+- An Active Directory domain and a local DNS server.
 - An Octopus Server (this does not need to be joined to the domain).
 - A two node active/passive Windows cluster where each node is joined to the domain.
 - A local IP Address available for the cluster.